-These guys were hoping not to get bit by a great white shark, but they got pooped on instead
+Divers Get Pooped on by Great White Shark

-When diving with great white sharks, most of us would be worried about coming to the surface with all of our limbs.
-We certainly wouldn’t be too concerned about getting pooped on, but that’s exactly what happened to a few divers in this video.
+When diving with great white sharks, most of us would just be worried about coming back up to the surface with all of our limbs and fingers and toes intact.
+Getting a face full of hot shark diarrhea, on the other hand, probably wouldn’t come to mind, but that’s exactly what happened to a few divers in this video.

-After the shark leaves its mark, a number of smaller fish swim through for a bite, proving that, while nature can be majestic, there are plenty of occasions when it’s disgusting as well.
+After the shark leaves its mark, a number of smaller fish swim through for a bite, proving that, while nature can be majestic, there are plenty of occasions when it proves that life is, by and large, really really gross.

 According to the Shark Week website, shark poop “contains enough useful carbon for smaller animals to make a meal of it.”

-Note: This story was originally published July 21, 2017 and updated June 22, 2020.